lauri-hein/slate/source/includes/reference/_profiles.md

   }
 ]
 ```
-List of all directors supervising the business profile.
+Returns the list of all directors associated with the business profile.

 ### Request (Business)
 **`GET https://api.sandbox.transferwise.tech/v1/profiles/{profileId}/directors`**